jmelesky/omwllf/README.md

 Open the Launcher, drag the new module to the bottom (it should be loaded last), and enable it.

 Finally, start OpenMW with your new, merged leveled lists.

+## Advanced usage

+Having everything automatic is darn handy, but some of us have multiple config files and setups.
+OpenMW can handle that, so `omwllf` should be able to, too.

+There are some useful command-line arguments:

+  - `-c` (or `--configfile`), which allows you to specify a specific config file to use
+  - `-d` (or `--moddir`), where you can set the directory in which to put the new mod
+  - `-m` (or `--modname`), which lets you set the name of the new mod (I like the default of `OMW Mod - <today's date>.omwaddon`, but to each their own)

+All of those are optional (obviously), but when you need them, you need them.

 ## HELP!